lucrussell/notes/_posts/attempting-to-retrieve-json-opens-up-the-response-as-if-it-was-a-file-download.md

 layout: post
 ---
 ## Problem
-Attempting to Retrieve JSON Opens up the response as if it was a file download
+Attempting to retrieve JSON opens up the response as if it was a file download.
 ## Solution
 See [this link](http://stackoverflow.com/questions/4516702/json-object-returned-as-file-download-spring-mvc/) for more information.